dwilliams304/vanilla-portfolio/README.md

 - **Simple Mode**: A clean, resume-like view - meant to be easily readable without any fancy effects.
 - **Cool Mode**: A more interactive and visually appealing (maybe) experience with fancy effects

 ## Features

 - Responsive mobile/desktop layout
 - Dynamic content for About and Projects
-- Toggle button between simple/cool mode
+- Site Customization Including:
-- Adjustable verbosity for descriptions (ranging from short -> very detailed)
+    - Description lengths (from short -> very verbose)
+    - Site Colors (primary color, text color)
+    - Mode toggle (Simple/Cool Mode)
-- Interactive header w/ random dynamic text
+- Interactive header w/ a random text selector
+    - This chooses from a list in the `headerslist.ts` file
 - Modular component system built with TypeScript using vanilla DOM manipulation

 ## Tech Stack